 What is your legal name?

 Your legal name is the name by which you are officially known.
 This is usually the name on your birth certificate or the name by which you are registered on official government records.
-So if you are are changing your nickname by which you are known by friends for instance, this post probably isn’t necessary for you.

 Let’s look at popular reasons why people change their legal names in Nigeria: